dwrobel/flatcam/README.md

 - more GUI optimizations related to being part of the Advanced category or not
 - added possibility to change the positive SVG exported file color in Tool Film
 - fixed some issues recently introduced in the TclCommands CNCJob, DrillCNCJob and write_gcode; changed some parameters names
-- fixed issue in the Laser postprocessor where the laser was turned on as soon as the GCode started creating an unwanted cut up until the job start
+- fixed issue in the Laser preprocessor where the laser was turned on as soon as the GCode started creating an unwanted cut up until the job start
 - added new links in Menu -> Help (Excellon, Gerber specifications and a Report Bug)
 - made the splashscreen to be showed on the current monitor on systems with multiple monitors
 - added a new entry in Menu -> View -> Redraw All which is doing what the name says: redraw all loaded objects